 It is imperative the scene of the accident is isolated to facilitate investigation.
 It is important that information relating to any accident or incident is collected as soon as possible following the event.
 The following is a list of evidence that should be considered.
 Please note this list is by no means exhaustive.

 - witness statements,

-- damaged equipment,

 - photographs,

+- sketches.

-- maintenance records,
+- CCTV data,